 From our partner

-Here’s why: The Hilton Honors Ascend Card from American Express offers the welcome bonus with what we believe is the best value.
+Here’s why: The Hilton Honors American Express Surpass® Card offers the welcome bonus with what we believe is the best value.

 Here’s why: The Hilton Honors American Express Aspire Card features an annual free weekend-night reward (available via redemption code emailed within a few months after opening the card, and then each year after your card anniversary).

-The Hilton Honors American Express Aspire Card also comes with an up to $250 annual Hilton Resort statement credit, which you can use to cover or reduce the cost of staying at a Hilton Resort (but not a standard Hilton hotel) starting on the day you receive your new card.
+The Hilton Honors American Express Aspire Card also comes with an up to $250 annual Hilton Resort statement credit, which you can use to cover or reduce the cost of staying at a Hilton Resort (but not a standard Hilton hotel).
+Your first reward year starts on the day you open your account.
 You’ll also have the opportunity to earn an additional free weekend-night reward yearly by spending at least $60,000 on eligible purchases on your Hilton Honors American Express Aspire Card each calendar year.

-The Hilton Honors American Express Business Card, by contrast, offers a free weekend night reward if you spend at least $15,000 in a calendar year, and another free weekend night reward if your spending totals $60,000 in that same time period.
-The Hilton Honors Ascend Card from American Express also comes with a free weekend night reward after you spend $15,000 on eligible purchases during the calendar year.
+The Hilton Honors American Express Business Card, by contrast, offers a free weekend-night reward if you spend at least $15,000 in a calendar year, and another free weekend-night reward if your spending totals $60,000 in that same time period.
+The Hilton Honors American Express Surpass® Card also comes with a free weekend night reward after you spend $15,000 on eligible purchases during the calendar year.

 Here’s why: The Hilton Honors American Express Aspire Card will pamper you during hotel stays.

 You’ll automatically receive Hilton Honors Diamond elite status, which lasts as long as you keep the card open.
-Diamond elite status entitles you to certain benefits at eligible hotels, such as room upgrades, late checkout, complimentary breakfast and executive lounge access.
+Diamond elite status entitles you to certain benefits at eligible hotels, like room upgrades, late checkout, complimentary breakfast and executive lounge access.

-The Hilton Honors Ascend Card from American Express and The Hilton Honors American Express Business Card both come with Gold status (a step below Diamond status), while the basic Hilton Honors Card from American Express comes with Silver status.
+The Hilton Honors American Express Surpass® Card and The Hilton Honors American Express Business Card both come with Gold status (a step below Diamond status), while the basic Hilton Honors Card from American Express comes with Silver status.

 From our partner